 Breast cancer is the most common cancer in the UK, with one in eight women in the UK developing breast cancer in their lifetime, one person being diagnosed every 10 minutes, according to Breast Cancer Care.

-It is important to look after your breasts by checking them regularly.
+It is essential to look after your breasts by checking them regularly.
 Breast awareness does save lives.

-Breast awareness is the experience of getting to know your own breast and be familiar with their normal appearance by looking and feeling the breasts at different times of the month.
+Breast awareness is the experience of getting to know your breast and being familiar with their normal appearance by looking at and feeling the breasts at different times of the month.

 Being breast aware will help you detect early any changes from normal, should these happen.
-Your breasts change constantly throughout your life from puberty, through the adolescence, the reproductive years and then the menopause.
+Your breasts constantly change throughout your life, from puberty, through adolescence, the reproductive years and then menopause.

 What to look and feel for

-Look out for any change in breast size, appearance, the outline or shape of the breast especially those caused by arm movements or by lifting the breast.
+Look out for any change in breast size, appearance, outline, or shape of the breast, especially those caused by arm movements or by lifting the breast.

 Look out for any dimpling of the skin or thickening of the skin.

 Look out for any lumps or bumpy areas in one breast or armpit that feels different from the contralateral side, especially if new and persistent.

 Look out for any nipple discharge, new for you.